-When a person had left a marriage against the wishes of the other spouse, then he/she is said to have deserted the marriage in accordance to the laws of Virginia.
+When a person had left a marriage against the wishes of the other partner, then he/she is said to have deserted the marriage in accordance to the laws of VA.
 However, it does not mean the deserter is only leaving for a temporary time period, in order for him/her to be deserting he/she must have an intention to leave permanently.
 Furthermore, any spouse must prove that the deserting spouse left the deserted spouse against his/her wishes, and there was no justification of the desertion from the deserted spouse, and finally, the ending of the marriage was the intent of the deserting spouse.

 If someone made a desertion, can it be excused?